Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Proposed QPHR-ADMM Algorithm

-As the master problem in Section \ref{section:II A} is a constrained MIP problem rather than in a QUBO form, QA-QPUs cannot directly construct the corresponding quantum embedding.
-Therefore, preprocessing techniques are presented in this section.
+As the master problem \eqref{eq:2} in Section \ref{section:II A} is a constrained MIP problem rather than in a QUBO form, QA-QPUs cannot directly construct the corresponding quantum embedding.
+Therefore, preprocessing techniques are presented.